ConnectedSystems/Streamfall.jl/README.md

 #      2 │  1963      7      6  1963-07-06   4.24377      0.790078       5.91556  110.224
 #      3 │  1963      7      7  1963-07-07   5.20097      0.400584       3.02218  117.653

-# Streamfall expects Date, Precipitation (P), and flow (Q) columns for each gauge at a minimum.
+# By default, Streamfall expects Date, Precipitation (P), Evapotranspiration (ET) and
+# Flow (Q) columns for each gauge as a minimum.
-# Some rainfall-runoff models may also require Temmperature (T) data.
+# Some rainfall-runoff models may also require Temperature (T) data.

 Qo = extract_flow(obs_data, "410730")
 climate = extract_climate(obs_data)